 Canadian Finance Minister Jim Flaherty makes his way out of an igloo during a break in G7 Finance Ministers meetings in the Canadian northern community of Iqaluit, Nunavut, Saturday February 6, 2010.
-Iqaluit is the site of the G7 Finance Ministers meeting. photo by The Canadian Press
+Iqaluit is the site of the G7 Finance Ministers meeting

 It seems everyone in this Arctic community was trying to put the issue of seals in front of the European delegation at the G7 finance ministers meeting.

 But regardless of their efforts, the Europeans just weren't biting - not into seal meat anyway.

 A summit-ending community feast with raw and cooked seal on offer, along with local fare, like caribou, whale and muskox was studiously avoided by the principals of France, Germany, Italy and the United Kingdom.

 And at a concluding news conference, the subject of seal and the proposed European ban on seal products was treated as an unsavoury subject.